vseloved/rutils/docs/ann-rutils.md

   is the main achievement of `RUTILS`.

-- And the second "radical" step - adding shortcuts for many standard Common Lisp operators and some of `RUTILS` utilities as well.
+- And the second "radical" step - adding shortcuts for many standard Common Lisp operators and some of `RUTILS` utilities, as well.
 This serves three purposes: simplifies introduction of many operations to beginners, reduces typing in the REPL, and saves on horizontal line space (I adhere to 80-characters rule).
   This is a debatable decision, yet the stance of `RUTILS` is to provide the choice,